 Category Archives: Urological Issues

-I am a nephrologist and do not have any expertise in the surgical or medical management of kidney cancer.
-I suggest that you continue to consult with your urologist.
-A urologist is a surgeon and has expertise with management of … Continue reading →
+The problem that you present is a urological problem.
+I am a nephrologist and have no expertise in the surgical management of kidney stone disease.
+You need to consult with a urologist.
+A urologist is a surgeon who deals with … Continue reading →